SpinachR/research_ideas/README.md

     The spatially varying normalization parameters are dependent on the segmentation mask as well as the style input images.
     Style can be encoded in three places: 1) statistics of image features; 2) neural network weights; 3) parameters of a network normalization layers.
     Need input both segmentation maps and style images.
 They won't be paired.

+12. Semantic Bottleneck Scene Generation: two steps, z->semantic layout, semantic layout->image

+13. You Only Need Adversarial Supervision for Semantic Image Synthesis

+# GAN inversion
+1. In-Domain GAN Inversion for Real Image Editing
+   Existing iversion methods typically focus on reconstructing the target image by pixel values yet fail to land the inverted code in the semantic domain of the original latent space.
+One is learning-based (train an encoder), the other is optimization-based (deal with a single instance at one time, optimize the latent code z).
+Some work combines these two ideas by using the encoder to generate an initialization z for optimization.
+   Expoliting deep generative prior: optimize the z and G together.
+Our work jointly train the encoder and the discriminator, the G is fixed.
+The second step is similar to 'deep generative prior', but not optimize G and use encoder to constrain instead.

 # Multi-label classification
 1. Learning a Deep ConvNet for Multi-label Classification with Partial Labels